Specific Learning Disability

 - The medical home can offer documentation of pre-existing conditions as well as current diagnoses associated with learning disabilities to the family to share with the school.

-- Refer to neuropsychological testing for complex evaluations that may include SLDs, ADHD, autism, and other neurodevelopmental disorders.
-See Neuropsychological Assessment (see NM providers [5]).
+Refer to neuropsychological testing for complex evaluations that may

 Resources